maheshndev/notes-cheatsheet/README.md

-# This Is Notes Repository
+# This Is Notes Repository For Frappe
 ### To Save Code, Notes, Links, And More

 #### ``` This Repository Is Open For New Contributors ```